NATIONAL MAKE A DIFFERENCE DAY

 MAKE A DIFFERENCE DAY HISTORY

 Make a Difference Day was created in 1992 by USA WEEKEND magazine and joined by Points of Light.
 Together they sponsored the largest national day of community service for more than twenty years.
 While the organizations no longer support Make a Difference Day, the observance still impacts communities around the country.
 Volunteers and organizations have taken up the banner to help their communities in ways that best fit their needs.
-For example:

 - Laurence Segal’s Cans For Cancer (Bottles 4 A Cure) collects bottles and cans each year in the name of Make A Difference Day.
 The proceeds are donated to cancer research.